top of page

 Mr. Leon

 "I love Harlem Park, I've lived here my entire life, so I saw it when it was a neighborhood with fruit trees, family parks, beautiful mansions, and black-owned businesses.
-As a matter of fact, it's all still here, but it's buried beneath the rubble, poverty, and crime.
-I've always helped people, but I've stayed in the background because I did it from my heart.
-But things are different now, so we all have to step up so that "the people's" voices are heard loud and clear!
+It's all still here, but it's buried beneath the rubble, poverty, and crime.
+I've always helped people but stayed in the background because I did it from my heart.
+But things are different now, so I must speak up so that "the people's" voices are heard loud and clear!